The quantum efficiencies (QEs) of the two WFC3 CCDs are plotted against wavelength in Figure 5.2

 /hr; at this threshold, the growth rate for WFC3 hot pixels is ~1000 pix/day.
 (Radiation damage produces an overall higher dark current as well as an increase in the number of individual hot pixels.
 See Section 5.4.8

-summarizes the number of hot and dead pixels in each chip.
+summarizes the number of hot and dead pixels in each chip over several ranges of dates.
 The hot pixel range is the number of hot pixels observed between the sample anneal procedures noted.

 Uniform response within each pixel and excellent charge transfer efficiency (CTE) are key to achieving accurate photometric performance.
 CTE is a measure of how effective the CCD is at moving charge from one pixel location to the next when reading out the chip.
 A perfect CCD would be able to transfer 100% of the charge as it is shunted across the chip and then out through the serial register.
 In practice, small traps in the silicon lattice compromise this process by retaining electrons, and then releasing them at a later time.
 (Depending on the trap type, the release time ranges from a few microseconds to several seconds.)
 For large charge packets (many thousand electrons), losing a few electrons along the way is not a serious problem, but for smaller signals, it can represent a substantial fraction.
 The UVIS CCDs are large-format devices, similar in size to those in the ACS WFC, and thus require significantly more charge-shifting steps during readout, with more losses, than smaller devices like the STIS and WFPC2 CCDs.
 CTE inevitably declines over time as on-orbit radiation damage creates charge traps in the detector.
 WFC3 was installed during solar minimum, when the cosmic flux is greatest and radiation damage most rapid, so the UVIS detector has experienced a steeper decline in CTE in its early years than the ACS WFC, which was deployed at a more favorable time.